 A Look at Life Coaching University Courses

-There are several options for taking your interest in life coaching further and becoming qualified at universities around the world.
+There are several options for taking your interest in life coaching further and becoming qualified at universities worldwide.

-There are coaching degrees, and post-graduate courses, which include topics such as: an introduction to coaching, leadership, coaching dynamics, communication building, organization, and analytical skills, to support client success in many diverse areas, including business, sports, social work, or personal development.
+There are coaching degrees, and post-graduate courses, including topics such as an introduction to coaching, leadership, coaching dynamics, communication building, organization, and analytical skills, to support client success in many diverse areas, including business, sports, social work, or personal development.

 University courses include:

 United States of America